jonhenshaw/Cointracker/README.md

 npm install -g react ts-node typescript expo
 ```

-Navigate to the `/login` folder and run `ts-node server.js` to run the authentication server
+Navigate to the `/server` folder and run `ts-node server.ts` to run the authentication server

 From the root folder, `npm install` and `expo start` to run